 While Asian (29%) and Hispanic (27%) newlyweds are most likely to intermarry in the U.S., the most dramatic increases in intermarriage have occurred among black newlyweds, 18% of whom married someone of a different race or ethnicity, up from 5% in 1980.
 About one-in-ten white newlyweds (11%) are married to someone of a different race or ethnicity.

-6Public support for same-sex marriage has grown in the past 10 years.
+6Support for the legalization of same-sex marriage has grown in the past 10 years.
 In 2007, Americans opposed legalizing same-sex marriage by a margin of 54% to 37%.
 In 2017, more favored (62%) than opposed (32%) allowing gays and lesbians to marry legally.

 Surveys conducted by Gallup found that about one-in-ten LGBT Americans (10%) were married to a same-sex spouse in 2017.
 Now, a majority (61%) of all same-sex couples who live together are married.

-Meanwhile, marriages and partnerships across political party lines are relatively rare in the U.S. Large majorities of members of both political parties say their spouse or partner belongs to the same party.
-In 2016, 77% of both Republicans and Democrats who were married or living with a partner said their spouse or partner was in the same party.
+When it comes to politics, a 2016 Pew Research Center survey found 77% of both Republicans and Democrats who were married or living with a partner said their spouse or partner was in the same party.